arfc/tap-msr/thermal_eol/README.md

 Contians the material definitions for tap-msr.

 ## core.ini
-Contains the TAP geometry definitions
+Contains the TAP geometry definitions for End-of-Life when all possible moderator rods are in the core.\
+1957 rods, SVF = 0.455026

 ## fuel, mod, clad, control, struct
 These files are used to calculate group XS for MOLTRES.
 All files load in tap.ini to insure a consistent model for XS generation